-- 1 Some tested appliances operate well with dimensions other than shown - Generally, applications should be acceptable with dimensions larger than listed. - Horizontal cylinder chambers should have a diameter at least as larger as the minimum width listed.
-For steel cylinder chambers, increase this dimension by from 1 to 4 inches. - Wing walls are not recommended.
-Corbels can be beneficial to heat distribution in some applications. - DV is the minimum diameter for vertical cylindrical chambers (refractory or refractory-lined chambers only).
+- Some tested appliances operate well with dimensions other than - 2 Generally, the application should be acceptable for dimensions as large as 50% greater than the above. - 3 Horizontal cylinder chambers should have a diameter at least as large as the dimension in column 3.
+Horizontal steel cylinder chambers should have diameters at least 1 to 4 inches larger than the dimension in column 3. - 4 Wing walls are not recommended.
+Corbels can be beneficial to heat distribution in some appliances. - 5 DV is the minimum diameter for vertical cylinder chambers.